JohnDieSchere/quickpbsa/README.md

 ### Step refinement

-The step refinement is based on the posterior as defined in ...
+The step refinement is based on the posterior as defined in the work of Teskouras et al. [(10.1091/mbc.e16-06-0404)](https://doi.org/10.1091/mbc.e16-06-0404).
+The refinement function iteratively minimizes this posterior starting from the result of the preliminary step detection.

 Most of the optional parameters aim to reduce runtime by reducing the number of possible step arrangements to test.
 The optional parameters of the step refinement can also be set by providing a dictionary as an optional argument in `quickpbsa.pbsa_file()`:
 ```python